spxbhuhb/adaptive/doc/auto/readme.md

 # Auto

-The `adaptive-lib-auto` module provides high-level data synchronization utilities.
+The `adaptive-lib-auto` module provides a high-level data synchronization feature.

 The general idea is to: